DiUS/cp210x-cfg/README.md

 echo 0000 0000 | sudo tee /sys/bus/usb-serial/drivers/cp210x/new_id
 ```
 Consider yourself forewarned, and forearmed.

+Newer chips like the CP2102n can be reprogrammed indefinitely.

 ## Examples
 ####Showing the built-in help message (may differ from below)